akspa0/floppyai/docs/usage.md

   - Run `analyze_disk` for each read first (pointing to the read directory), then re-run `compare_reads` using those run output folders or the direct JSON paths.

 - Module cannot be found:
-  - Ensure you run commands from the repository root with `python -m FloppyAI.src.main ...`.
+  - Ensure you run commands from the `FloppyAI/` directory with `python -m src.main ...`.